-Isn’t that overwhelming for you?
-How are you going to cut through the noise and get more engagement and clicks on your twitter timeline?
+Isn’t that overwhelming?
+How are you even going to cut through this noise and get more engagement and clicks on your Twitter timeline?

-So in this article, we will go over how you can find the best time to post on Twitter by using:
+However, finding the best time to post on Twitter can be a tricky business.
+So in this blog, we shall go through how you can find the best time to post on Twitter by using:

-- Digging into your own analytics to find the best time to post for your business.
+- Digging into your analytics to find the best time to post for your business

 Table of Contents

-It is because of the recent update in the Twitter algorithms, the chronological feed is back in the game again.
-Which makes the timing of your posts more crucial than ever.
+Because of the recent update in the Twitter algorithms, the chronological feed is back in the game again, making your posts’ timing more crucial than ever before.

-A reverse-chronological feed means twitter users are seeing a tweet as they are being posted.
-But here’s the catch, as the time passes more recent tweets would take the place on the top of the feed.
+A reverse-chronological feed means Twitter users see a tweet as they are being posted.
+But here’s the catch!
+As time passes, more recent tweets would replace these on the top of the feed.

-And that is why It is important for you to publish your tweet when the majority of your audience is online or schedule it for the right time.
+And that is why you need to publish your tweet when most of your audience is online or schedule it at the right time.

-So let’s jump on to find out the best time to post on twitter that will work for you and help you achieve twitter marketing goals.
+So let’s jump on to find out the best time to post on Twitter that will help you achieve your Twitter marketing goals faster.